OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 Clicking the Variable Insert Tool will display our Project Variables, along with other Octopus System Variables.
 We'll talk more about System Variables later.

-Selecting our variable adds it to the script, with the appropriate syntax.
+Selecting our variable adds it to the script with the appropriate syntax.
 For more information about syntax in various languages, check out the additional resources associated with this module.

 Let's tidy up the script and click save.